Feature #926

 My considerations are all made based on how common these use scenarios are.
 I feel that the direction I am going is the appropriate decision for the majority of users.

-Updated by Mo Kargansen almost 2 years ago
+Updated by Mo Kargansen about 2 years ago

 I have just asked three of my friends and we all also prefer the previous standalone bookmark longpress behaviour, same as the users above.